Bringing Hope to Those In Despair and Poverty, From My Hometown of

 When everyone lives like this, how does it affect a city?
 It affects every generation.
 It affects the day to day life, and the long term health of the community and ultimately the country.

-That’s why in our world today, you will see skinny hungry children, and skinny hungry elderly people.
-You’ll see disabled people who can barely move fending for themselves on the streets (sometimes even crawling).
-You’ll see grown men, young and old, pulling rickshaws for 12/14 hours a day and barely surviving on the wages.
+That’s why in India today you’ll see skinny hungry children, and skinny hungry elderly people.
+You’ll see disabled people who can barely move fending for themselves on the streets.
+You’ll see grown men, young and old, pulling rickshaws for 12 hours a day and barely surviving on the wages.

 Because they can barely sustain their own lives and those of their children, these men often can’t support their old aged parents or relatives.
 That’s one reason so many elderly and disabled get abandoned.
 It’s not always because people don’t care.
 Sometimes, they simply can’t afford to care.